simonmichael/hledger/hledger/doc/balance.m4.md

 ## balance
 Show accounts and their balances.
-Alias: bal.
+Aliases: b, bal.

 `--change`
 : show balance change in each period (default)